-“These new fossils provide great tests of earlier hypotheses of how diverse the early Homo record was,” explains Antón.
-“They provide anatomical support for the idea of multiple species of early Homo, but, more importantly, they suggest ideas about how the species might have divided up the environment—the species weren’t separated into a large species and a small species; instead, the fossils suggest remarkable size variation within each species, but with different facial anatomies.”
+“These new fossils provide great tests of earlier hypotheses of how diverse the early Homo record was,” explained Antón.
+“They provide anatomical support for the idea of multiple species of early Homo, but, more importantly, they suggest ideas about how the species might have divided up the environment-- these species weren’t separated into a large species and a small species; instead, the fossils suggest remarkable size variation within each species, but with different facial anatomies.”

 Found within a radius of just over 10km from 1470’s location, the three new fossils are dated between 1.78 million and 1.95 million years old.
 The face KNM-ER 62000, discovered in 2008, is very similar to that of 1470.
 Moreover, the face’s well-preserved upper jaw has almost all of its cheek teeth still in place, which for the first time makes it possible to infer the type of lower jaw that would have fitted 1470.
 A particularly good match can be found in the other two new fossils, the lower jaw KNM-ER 60000, found in 2009, and part of another lower jaw, KNM-ER 62003, found in 2007.
 KNM-ER 60000 stands out as the most complete lower jaw of an early member of the genus Homo yet discovered.